MekhyW/CookieBaker-AI/README.md

 ### Media tokenization step:

-- According to text input, prompt multimodal model to extract relevant information from input audios, images and videos
-- Audio is converted to text (Whisper)
+- At least for now, only images are supported.
+Text-to-speech and video-to-image should be done by the client before sending to the endpoint
+- The image is first pre-processed with an OCR model (PaddleOCR)
-- Images are processed with OCR and visual-text question answering models (PadddleOCR and LLaVA-Phi3-Mini)
+- The image is then processed with a visual-text question answering model (LLaVA-Phi3-Mini)
-- Videos are separated into audio and first frame, then processed as audio and image
-- GIFs are processed as videos
-- Documents are NOT supported for security reasons

 ### Response step: